 Additionally, marriage entitles spouses to all sorts of legal rights especially having to do with property and support.
 When a marriage ends, one of the spouses may be entitled to support payments and both are entitled to an equitable division of the marital assets and debts.
 When couples start contemplating divorce, they are often blindsided by some of the things the law entitles their spouse to.

 One of the ways an adult can adopt a child in North Carolina is by adopting the child of his or her spouse.
 This applies if he or she is not already the legal parent of the child.
 Before the recent same-sex marriage decisions, same-sex couples were not able to adopt this way because they were not allowed to be spouses.
 All of that has changed now and married same-sex couples may adopt under North Carolina law the same way.
 This area of the law is unique and it is recommended that you speak with an attorney already familiar with step-parent adoptions.

-All of the areas of law covered in this article are extremely complex.
-As such, this article cannot be taken as legal advice.
+We are excited that same sex couples now have equal access to the laws and privileges of marriage.
 We at Batch, Poore and Williams, have experience handling these complex legal issues and would be happy to speak with you further and advise you on your particular circumstances.
 Please contact us for more information.

 Call Us Today: (919) 870-0466 Call Now